USS Triton (SS-201): Final patrol

 Falling under the strict tactical control of Admiral James Fife, Jr., Triton (now in the hands of George K. MacKenzie) on 16 February began her sixth and final war patrol, hoping to destroy enemy shipping between the Shortland Basin and Rabaul.
 She reported smoke on 22 February and a new Japanese radar at Buka.
 On 6 March, the submarine attacked a convoy of five destroyer-escorted ships, sinking the cargo ship Kiriha Maru and damaging another freighter.
 One of her torpedoes made a circular run, and Triton went deep to evade it.
 She attacked another convoy on the night of 8 March and claimed that five of the eight torpedoes she had fired scored hits.
 She could not observe the results or make a follow-up attack because gunfire from the escorts forced her down.
 On 11 March, Triton reported she was chasing two convoys, each made up of five or more ships.
 She was informed Trigger (SS-237) was operating in an adjoining area and ordered to stay south of the equator.
 On 13 March, Triton was warned that three enemy destroyers, including the Akikaze were in her area either looking for a convoy or hunting American submarines.

-On 15 March, Trigger reported she had attacked a convoy and had been depth charged.
+On 15 March, Triton reported she had attacked a convoy and had been depth charged.
 Even though attacks on her ceased, she could still hear distant depth charging for about an hour.
 No further messages from Triton were ever received.
 Post-war examination of Japanese records revealed on 15 March 1943, three Japanese destroyers attacked a submarine a little northwest of Triton's assigned area and subsequently observed an oil slick, debris, and items with American markings.
 On 10 April 1943, Triton was reported overdue from patrol and presumed lost, one of three lost in a month.
-This gave her 6,500 tons for the trip to Brisbane.